FrancesCoronel/personal-website-v3/_posts/2015-07-25-fullstack-academy-week-6-review-week.md

 > Monday through Wednesday

--   Normally, I publish my posts every Friday, but since review week is right after my last junior week, I figured I’d just publish the Friday or Saturday of review week instead.
+-   Normally, I publish my posts every Friday, but since review week is right after my last junior week, I figured I'd just publish the Friday or Saturday of review week instead.
 -   I went back home and relaxed for most of this week.
-    -   Thankfully, the first three assessments for this week weren’t mandatory.
+    -   Thankfully, the first three assessments for this week weren't mandatory.

 > Thursday

--   I’m the only person from 1506 who went to Game Night today.
+-   I'm the only person from 1506 who went to Game Night today.
 I played this creepy and descriptive house game.
 It was terribly complicated, but it was macabre enough to be somewhat enjoyable. 😈